Kavisha4/Sahaj_Backend_APIs/README.md

 ------

 ### Technical details
-1. Your repository needs to have a `Dockerfile` that starts your HTTP web app (This is already given!)
+1. Repository needs to have a `Dockerfile` that starts your HTTP web app
-2. Your HTTP app need to expose APIs ([API contract](#api-contract)) on port 8080 (Also all done, unless you mess around and break things)
+2. HTTP app need to expose APIs ([API contract](#api-contract)) on port 8080 (Also all done, unless you mess around and break things)
 3. No existing databases, libraries and services can be used to store the data
 4. Application needs to persist data across restarts
 5. No limitation on the programming language
 6. Do not touch the GitHub actions code.
-It is used to test your code automatically and score it.
+It is used to test code automatically and score it.
 Any modifications will lead to immediate disqualification.
 7. Maximum time a single request can take is 5 seconds
 8. Data should be persisted in `./digital-marketplace`
-9. Do not touch the GreetingController.
-Let it be.

 ------